timble/www.openpolice.be/blog/_posts/2014-11-04-status-update.md

 This brings the total to 19 zones using the new platform in production and another 50 zones who are currently working on the migration.

 Planning for the next training on Thursday 5 December in Diest has already started.
-Create a support ticket or [drop us an email](belgianpolice@gmail.com) if you want to join the upcoming training session.
+Create a support ticket or [drop us an email](mailto:belgianpolice@gmail.com) if you want to join.